XueliangHan/xuelianghan.github.com/draft/what-I-see-from-my-life-experience.markdown

 ####Change
 * Before you change to new ONE and give up the privious ONE which made what you are today, think about it.

+####Information
+* A person only need two papers to descript himself/herself, the one is resume/cv, the other one is aboutme(auto/bio-graphy).

 ####Narrow
 * People toady, they are too narrow.